Japanese mythology: First Emperor Jimmu

 The tale of first Emperor Jimmu is considered the origin of the Imperial family.
-Emperor Jimmu is considered to be the human descendant of Amaterasu the Sun goddess.
+Emperor Jimmu is,according to records,to be the human descendant of Amaterasu the Sun goddess.
 His ascension to the throne marked the "Transition from Age of the Gods to Human Age".
 After taking control of Yamato province, he established the imperial throne and acceded in the year of kanototori (conventionally dated to 660 B.C.).
 At the end of the seventh century, the Imperial court finally moved from where Emperor Jimmu was said to have founded it in Yamato.

 The importance of this myth in particular is that it establishes the origins, and the power, of the Japanese imperial family as divine.
 Although some scholars believe that the myths found in the Nihon Shoki and Kojiki are meant to give authority to the imperial family, others suggest that the myths in the Nihon Shoki and Kojiki are unique accounts meant to give authority to the mythic histories in themselves.
 The Nihon Shoki and Kojiki have varying accounts of the mythic history of Japan, and there are differences in the details of the origins of the imperial family between the two texts.
-The Yamato Dynasty still has a role as a public symbol of the state and people, according to the current constitution of Japan.
+The imperial dynasty still has a role as a public symbol of the state and people, according to the current constitution of Japan.